Heinrich XLV, Hereditary Prince Reuss Younger Line

-Heinrich XLV, Hereditary Prince Reuss Younger Line (Heinrich XLV Prinz Reuß jüngere Linie; 13 May 1895 – disappeared 1945) was the head of the House of Reuss from 1928 to 1945, as well the last male member of the Reuss-Schleiz branch of the Younger Line.
+Heinrich XLV, Hereditary Prince Reuss Younger Line (Heinrich XLV Prinz Reuß jüngere Linie; 13 May 1895 – disappeared 1945; declared dead 5 January 1962) was the head of the House of Reuss from 1928 to 1945, as well the last male member of the Reuss-Schleiz branch of the Younger Line.

 Early life

 Heinrich XLV was born at Ebersdorf, in the Principality of Reuss-Gera (present-day Thuringia), only surviving son of Heinrich XXVII, Prince Reuss Younger Line (1858–1928), (son of Heinrich XIV, Prince Reuss Younger Line, and Duchess Agnes of Württemberg) and his wife, Princess Elise of Hohenlohe-Langenburg (1864–1929), (daughter of Hermann, Prince of Hohenlohe-Langenburg and Princess Leopoldine of Baden).

 He attended high school in Dresden and served as a lieutenant in the First World War.
 After the war he studied in Leipzig, Marburg, Munich and Kiel, literature, music and philosophy.

 He was a great theatre lover and supporter and was a director, writer and consultant.
 In 1923, Heinrich XLV became head of the dramaturgy department at Reussian Theatre in Gera.